saaddev02-hue/new/src/content/2024-09-15-successful-field-trial-noc.md

 featured: false
 ---

-# Successful field trial in major NOC in the GCC region

 **We are thrilled to announce** that Saher Flow Solutions has successfully completed a field trial in collaboration with one of the major National Oil Companies (NOCs) in the GCC region.